temetvince/x4/README.md

 * https://github.com/temetvince/template-x4-mod

 ## Reshade Presets
-The recommended ReShade preset in this repository is called *ReshadePreset.ini*.
+The recommended ReShade preset in this repository is called *ReShadePreset.ini*.
 There are other presets as well, depending on your preferences.

 ## Advanced Behaviors
 Set a hotkey for the chat window.
 Pull up the chat window and enter /thereshallbewings.
 This enables the Advanced Behavior command menu for ships.